tomasfabian/Joker/Samples/Blazor.WebAssembly/README.md

 `CD Joker`

+Set **docker-compose** as the startup project in Joker.sln and run it for OData server with SqlTableDependencyRedisProvider

 Blazor WebAssembly client with SignalR pubsub from Sql server.
 This project depends on running [OData server project](https://github.com/tomasfabian/Joker/tree/master/Samples/OData/SelfHostedODataService)

 #Work in progress